 We all know there’s a lot of planning that goes into a wedding, choosing your wedding photographer is a pretty big one, it’s something you may not see, eat or wear on the day but will live with you for the rest of your lives.
 Below are 5 tips that you will find useful to help you choose your perfect wedding photographer.
 Want to know more?
-Subscribe for the ‘Ultimate Guide to Choosing Your Wedding Photographer’.
+Subscribe to our newsletter to keep up to date with posts, inspiration and offers and receive our ‘Ultimate Guide to Choosing Your Wedding Photographer’.

 Tip 1 – What’s your style?